 Tip Five: Use the Common Human Fears

 Some of the scariest books I have read have to do with ordinary monsters that were turned extraordinarily hideous.
-A recent novel I read (beware of upcoming spoilers), The Hatching, by Ezekiel Boone, took spiders – an ordinary thing that most people are afraid of – and made them hellishly horrifying.
-IT, by Stephen King, does the same.
+A recent novel I read (beware of upcoming spoilers), The Hatching (affiliate link), by Ezekiel Boone, took spiders – an ordinary thing that most people are afraid of – and made them hellishly horrifying.
+IT (affiliate link), by Stephen King, does the same.
 People fucking hate clowns, but he made them all the more terrifying by creating Pennywise, the demented, sewer-dwelling clown.

 By using the common human fears, the horror will appeal to a wide audience.
 But, don’t forget to be original in the use of your monsters and making them extraordinarily, uniquely terrifying.
 Otherwise, your story will probably fall flat into the grave of uninteresting, overdone monsters.